ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

     ```
     {: codeblock}

+* If the action requested is on a user, set this field to the user IBMid value.
+Notice that users do not belong exclusively to an account and cannot be defined by using a crn.

 #### Information on how to set the target.id for services that on-boarded with the resource-controller
 {: #logSourceCRN-1}